 Villa / 4 bedrooms / sleeps 8

-Drinska Kuca is a unique, ultra modern, architect award-listed house built in 2007, set in 2 acres of grounds ensuring complete privacy, and providing luxurious accommodation and facilities for guests looking for that extra special holiday.
+Drinska Kuca is a unique, ultra modern, architect award-listed house built in 2007, set in 2 acres of grounds ensuring complete privacy, and providing luxurious accommodation in 4 ensuite bedrooms, and facilities for guests looking for that extra special holiday.
 Relaxing by the infinity pool, enjoying the view from the balcony or the terrace, having your barbecue in open air, or walking by the river are but a few of the pleasures on offer.

 Winter time in Drinska Kuca is equally enjoyable.
 The house is equipped with underfloor heating, radiators, air conditioning, heated jacuzzi, sauna and perhaps best of all, a fabulous open log fire in a traditional Serb fireplace.

 Luxury villa in rural setting, own pool, jacuzzi, sauna, 2 terraces, secluded grounds.
 The villa is ultra-modern, of unique, award-selected design.
 Has been chosen for calendars and background for fashion shows.
 High ceiling, bright and airy.
 Air conditioned throughout.
 Underfloor central heating for cooler months.
 Traditional wood fireplace.
 All 'mod-cons' provided, also the services of on-site manager, if required.
-World class flyfishing practically on the doorstep, as is hiking, cycling and horse-riding in Tara National Park, as well as boat tours and sight-seeing.
+World class fly fishing practically on the doorstep, as is hiking, cycling and horse-riding in Tara National Park, as well as boat tours and sight-seeing.